TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p2_continuous-control/Report.md

 **buffer_size**
 Configures the maximum size of the replay buffer, older values will be discarded.
 I started with a size of `10e6`, like described in the DDPG paper.
 As this takes a while to fill with one agent, I decreased the buffer size to `1e6`, like used in the udacity example in [1].
+This also took a while, therefore I decreased to `1e5`.

 **sample_batch_size**
 Configures how much samples at each learning step should be pulled from the replay buffer, actual value `64` identical to the size in the DDPG paper [2].